Use email promotions as a critical part of a marketing strategy

 9. Test your emails and make sure they work on all devices.

 Once your emails are built out, check them over before hitting the send button.
 Effective email marketing campaigns are designed for all devices on which users can read their emails -- desktop, tablet, and mobile.
 Consider sending them as a test to a colleague and checking them across multiple devices and email clients.

 Is this more than you'd like to tackle on your own?
-Our marketing services team can help you create high-performing email campaigns for a fraction of the cost of a consultant or designer.
-Reach out to learn more.
+Our Marketing Agency can help you create high-performing email campaigns for a fraction of the cost of a consultant or designer.
+Learn more